Grindrod Shipping Holdings Ltd. – Annual report – 31 December 2019

 2 SIGNIFICANT ACCOUNTING POLICIES (extract

 2.10 Ships, Property, Plant and Equipment (extract)

 Ships, property, plant and equipment are stated at cost less accumulated depreciation and any accumulated impairment losses.

-Depreciation is charged so as to write off the cost of assets other than property and ships under construction over their estimated useful lives, using the straight-line method, on the following bases:
+Depreciation is charged so as to write off the cost of assets other than freehold land and buildings and ships under construction over their estimated useful lives, using the straight-line method, on the following bases:

 Office equipment and furniture and fittings – 3 years